Forget About Getting Back on Track?

 My suggestion is to go to a new station.
 Get on a new track.
 Stick to it!

-What is common sense to Nana is not necessarily common sense to others.
+What is common sense to Nana is not necessarily common sense to other people!
 In this case, it makes sense to me that the only place to do personal grooming is in the privacy of a restroom.
 Some people were not brought up with my mother in Boston Proper when white gloves were still the norm and blue jeans were never worn.

 I am certainly not making any medical claims; it seems like common sense that if you set out to do something and it didn’t work that you would try something new.
 As Einstein said, “Doing something over and over and expecting different results is the definition of insanity.”

-Rules, Regulations and Respect
+Rules, Regulations, and Respect

 You can submit your questions to me at Nana@empoweringzone.com

-Simple solution to an age-old problem.
+A simple solution to an age-old problem.